jakujobi/Systems_Programming_Projects_CSC_354/Symbol Table Project/Symbol Table Project.md

 - Use the `Validator` for checking input data.
 - Call `SymbolTable` methods to manage the data.
 - Add logging statements for each part
+- This class actually does the whole program

 ```pseudo
 class SymbolTableLogic: